wekontrol/FinanceV1.4/replit.md

 - Application uses Portuguese (PT) as primary language
 - **NEW: Multi-language support - Português, English, Español, Umbundu, Lingala** (optional selector on login)
 - Default login: `admin` / `admin`
+- **Language selection is per-user** - each user's choice is saved and used across the entire app
 - Deployment target: Ubuntu 20.04+ on Proxmox VMs (or Render/Production)
 - Theme: Supports dark mode preference